-Trump administration claims Iran ceasefire pauses War Powers Act 60-day deadline as Congress goes on recess
+Trump administration claims Iran ceasefire pauses War Powers Act 60-day deadline as Congress recesses

 Defense Secretary Pete Hegseth testified before the Senate Armed Services Committee on Thursday that the ongoing ceasefire with Iran pauses or stops the 60-day War Powers Resolution deadline, which expires Friday May 1.
-The deadline was triggered when Trump notified Congress on March 2 of military hostilities with Iran.
-Trump separately sent a letter to congressional leaders declaring hostilities had 'terminated,' while Democratic lawmakers and legal experts argue the statute contains no provision for pausing the clock.
+President Trump separately notified Congress that hostilities with Iran have 'terminated,' a claim Democratic lawmakers and legal experts dispute, arguing the statute contains no provision for pausing once the deadline has begun.
+Congress departed on a week-long recess without voting to authorize or end the conflict.

 Divergence score